Including how to do nadi shodhana pranayama.

 Use one of the packages below to start or re-start yoga.

 If you’re an existing student, you can use any of your regular class package to come to any of these classes.
 Some students even upgrade their packages so they can do pranayama as well as their regular yoga classes.
-All packages are listed here.
+All Flametree packages are listed are on our price list.